 - 3 cups rolled oats

 - 1 teaspoon ground cinnamon

-- 1 large very ripe banana
+- 1 large ripe banana pureed or mashed* (see note)

 - Preheat oven to 350 degrees.

 - Combine oats, walnuts, coconut, salt and cinnamon in a medium bowl.